chatrjr/chatrjr.github.io/themes/chatrjr/content/pattern-lib-outro.md

 ## Signing Off

 This is Chatman's Desk.
-This styleguide will grow as the site grows, so be sure to check back for new patterns.
+This space grows as the site grows, so be sure to check back for new patterns.